 and may in the same manner revoke such a designation.

-[Section 14A inserted by No. 67 of 2004 s.
+[Section 14A inserted: No. 67 of 2004 s.
 13.]

 14B.
 Codes of conduct

 (1) The board must, after consultation with the Public Sector Commissioner, prepare and issue a code or codes of conduct setting out minimum standards of conduct and integrity to be observed by members of staff.